spuder/OpenSpool/docs/index.md

     </div>
 </div>

+{: .note}
+If the above step fails, see the [README on github](https://github.com/spuder/OpenSpool) for running `make run-usb` command to upload manually.

 # 🛠️ Configuration

 Once the firmware is installed, You will need to join the RFID reader to the same network as your 3d printer.